As a parent, if there are just three things you could know about your child's online world, what would they be?

 Some parents/guardians want a simple traffic-light signals for safety, where 'Green = all good, Yellow = let's talk, Red = major concern.'

-How Joey helps: The Joey Flags system was designed with Trusted Contacts Verification, inappropriate content, profanity, and bullying, so parents/guardians get the right level of insight without reading every message.
+How Joey helps: The Joey Smart Alerts system was designed with Risky Contacts Verification, inappropriate content, profanity, and bullying, so parents/guardians get the right level of insight without reading every message.

 - Which apps and sites do they visit the most?